seattleflu/documentation/infrastructure.md

 # Seattle Flu Study infrastructure

-Currently managed by Thomas in the Bedford Lab.
+Run by the Bedford Lab, currently managed by Thomas.

+Unless noted otherwise, all of this is running under the AWS account 296651737672.

 ## Route 53